bodo-ai/PyDough/documentation/metadata.md

 - `sql function` (required): a string indicating the name of the function in the SQL dialect that calls to this function should correspond to.
 - `aggregation` (optional): a boolean indicating whether the function is an aggregation function, as opposed to a scalar function.
 The default value is `false` (indicating it is a scalar function).

-Example of the structure of the metadata for a SQL Alias function named `DATE_FORMAT` (a 1:1 mapping to the sqlite `STRFTIME` scalar function):
+Example of the structure of the metadata for a SQL Alias function named `FORMAT_DATETIME` (a 1:1 mapping to the sqlite `STRFTIME` scalar function):

 ```json
 {